-Established clinical sites for 3rd year off campus clinical rotations can be found in the CALIPSO system in the clinical Site directory as well as on Canvas in the Audiology-Clinic-Resources-HR course under "Rotations" in the Modules.
-If a student is interested in a site not already approved, the student should discuss this with the Audiology Clinic Director.
-The student may contact the site to enquire if a clinical placement is available and to gather any of the information required to make a formal request.
-The student should consider the quality and depth of the experience prior to discussing the site with the Audiology Clinic Director.
+Established clinical sites for 3rd year off campus clinical rotations can be found in the CALIPSO system in the clinical Site directory as well as on Canvas in the Audiology-Clinic-Resources-HR course under "Rotations and Externships" in the Modules tab.
+If a student is interested in a site not already approved, the student should consider the quality and depth of the experience offered by the site and discuss this with the Director of Clinical Education.
 Any student may request a maximum of three (3) new rotation sites.
 Please note that not all requests will result in a new clinical site.
-Once the request has been made, allow at least 20 business days for the Audiology Clinic Director has begun to correspond with the potential new site, students are not to not have any further contact with the site unless asked by the Audiology Clinic Director.
-Continued communication with a potential clinic site without approval of the Audiology Clinic Director is considered to be unprofessional behavior (see generic abilities); this behavior will result in immediate referral to the SRC and can result in dismissal from the program.
+Once the request has been made, allow at least 20 business days for the Director of Clinical Education to initiate contact and correspondence with the new site.
+Once the Director of Clinical Education has begun to correspond with the potential new site, students are not to not have any further contact with the site unless asked by the Director of Clinical Education.
+Communication with a potential clinic site without approval of the Director of Clinical Education is unprofessional behavior (see generic abilities); this behavior will result in immediate referral to the SRC and can result in dismissal from the program.